 What Solo Travel Taught Me About the World

 “Travel is a fantastic self-development tool, because it extricates you from the values of your culture and shows you that another society can live with entirely different values and still function.
-This exposure to different cultural values and metrics them forces you to re-examine what seems obvious in your own life and to consider that perhaps it’s not necessarily the best way to live.” -Mark Manson.
+This exposure to different cultural values and metrics forces you to re-examine what seems obvious in your own life and to consider that perhaps it’s not necessarily the best way to live.” —Mark Manson

 Confidence